-As I mentioned in last week’s post, Little Go From Broke has had his own budget for over a year and it’s been working great.
+As I’ve mentioned before, Little Go From Broke has had his own budget for a while and it’s been working great.

-Up until now though, I’ve still been responsible for the actual money.
+Up until recently, I’ve still been responsible for the actual money.

-Anytime Little GFB wants to buy something, while it comes out of his budget, I’m the one doing the spending.
+Anytime Little GFB wants to buy something, while it comes out of his budget, it comes out of my account.

 He just celebrated his 9th birthday recently and I think he’s ready for a little more responsibility.
 So Mr. GFB and I decided to sign him up for his first checking account.

 There aren’t a lot of checking accounts for kids out there, but here are some of the better options I found.

 The Most Comprehensive Checking Accounts for Kids: GoHenry & Greenlight

 Both programs offer prepaid debit cards with parental controls and notifications, savings goals, spending limits, and allowance and task-based payment options.